SimonBerens/ChargeDistribution/README.md

 # Surface Charge Distribution Simulator
 This simulation demonstrates how charge distributes on the surface of a conductor.
 The user draws the shape and adds charge to the conductor.
-These charges will be shown moving to their locations on the surface of the conductor such that the lowest possible total energy configuration is reached.
+These charges will be shown moving to their locations on the surface of the conductor such that the lowest possible total potential energy configuration is reached.

 #### Using the Simulator:
 - Click and drag with your mouse to draw the shape you would like to simulate.